Toto Wolff plays down impact of ‘just please drive it’ remark to Lewis Hamilton

 “I wanted to make sure we were getting the best out of the package that wasn’t performing, and trying to give it our best shot.”

 It has been a difficult weekend for Mercedes in Austria.
-Hamilton was 10th in the Sprint on Saturday, while team-mate George Russell finished eighth in both the shortened race and the main event.
+Hamilton was 10th in the Sprint on Saturday, while team-mate George Russell finished eighth in the shortened race and then seventh in the main event, benefiting from Hamilton’s penalty.

 Hamilton’s losing streak now extends to 32 races and Wolff – despite suggesting on June 12 that his superstar driver’s next contract would be signed in “days rather than weeks” – confirmed that there will be no news of an extension at Silverstone this weekend.